bjpop/gurita/docsrc/hist.rst

 Number of bins
 --------------

-For numerical features, by default hatch will try to automatically pick an appropriate number of bins for the selected feature.
+For numerical columns, by default hatch will try to automatically pick an appropriate number of bins for the selected column.

 However, this can be overridden by specifying the required number of bins to use with the ``--bins`` argument like so: